Tricertops/KeepLayout/README.md

 Before you start, you should be familiar with _Auto Layout_ topic.
 [How it works and what's the point?][1]

 _**Project Status**: All planned features are implemented and functional.
-Project is maintained and kept up to date with latest iOS.
-Feel free to submit Issues or Pull Requests._
+Project is maintained and kept up to date with latest iOS/OS X. Feel free to submit Issues or Pull Requests._